-The foundation is covered by the Recommendations on Foundation Governance, which are availableon the website of the Committee on Foundation Governance www.godfondsledelse.dk
+The foundation is covered by the Recommendations on Foundation Governance, which are available on the website of the Committee on Foundation Governance www.godfondsledelse.dk

 Recommendation The foundati on com plies The foundation does not comply and explains 1.
-Transparency and communication 1.1.
+Transparency and communication - 1.1.
 IT IS RECOMMENDED that the board of directors adopt guidelines for external communication, including who can make public statements on behalf of the foundation and on what matters.
 The guidelines should address the need for transparency and stakeholders' needs and possibilities to obtain relevant up-to-date information about the circumstances of the foundation.
 Yes 2.
 Tasks and responsibilities of the board of directors 2.1 Overall tasks and responsibilities 2.1.1 IT IS RECOMMENDED that, in order to secure the activities of the commercial foundation in accordance with the purposes and interests of the foundation, at least once a year the board of directors take a position on the overall strategy and distribution policy of the foundation on the basis of the articles of association.
+Yes 2.1.2 IT iS RECOMMENED that the board of directors regularly address whether the foundation's asset management is in line with the purpose of the foundation and its long- and short-term needs.
 Yes 2.2 Chairman and vice-chairman of the board of directors 2.2.1 IT IS RECOMMENDED that the chairman of the board of directors organise, convene and chair meetings of the board of directors in order to ensure effective board work and to establish the best conditions for the work of the board members individually and collectively.
 Yes 2.2.2 IT IS RECOMMENDED that if, in addition to the position as chairman, in exceptional circumstances, the chairman of the board of directors is requested to perform specific operating functions for the commercial foundation, a board resolution be passed which ensures that the board of directors retains its independent, overall management and control function.
-Appropriate allocation of responsibilities should be ensured between the chairman, the vice-chairman, the other members of the board of directors and the executive board, if any.
-Yes
+Appropriate allocation of responsibilities should be ensured between the chairman, the vice-chairman, the other members of Yes